-The Centre for Human Rights, University of Pretoria, hosted a one-week intensive short course on judicial enforcement of socio-economic rights in Africa from 17 to 21 May 2021.
+The Centre for Human Rights, University of Pretoria, will host a one-week intensive short course on judicial enforcement of socio-economic rights in Africa from 17 to 21 May 2021.

 About the Course

-The aim of the course on Judicial Enforcement of Socio-Economic Rights in Africa was to provide participants with a critical understanding of the possibilities of and problems associated with judicial enforcement of socio-economic rights in Africa.
-During the one-week intensive course, training was provided to practitioners, policy-makers, scholars and students on national and international litigation of socio-economic rights.
+The aim of the course on the judicial enforcement of socio-economic rights in Africa is to provide participants with a critical understanding of the possibilities of and problems associated with judicial enforcement of socio-economic rights in Africa.
+During the one-week intensive course, training is provided to practitioners, policy-makers, scholars and students on national and international litigation of socio-economic rights.

 Topics may include the following: